-Khenpo Sherab Sangpo will teach on Saturday, December 18, 2021, on the Aspiration Prayer from The Wish-Fulfilling Jewel: A Sādhana of Yeshe Tsogyal as Noble Tārā by Ratna Lingpa.
-This will be a public teaching online with Zoom from 10 AM to 11 AM CST.
-Visit our teaching schedule page of our website to find registration information for our online events.
+Khenpo Sherab Sangpo taught on Saturday, December 18, 2021, on the Aspiration Prayer from The Wish-Fulfilling Jewel: A Sādhana of Yeshe Tsogyal as Noble Tārā by Ratna Lingpa.
+The video of this teaching is published on this blog post and on our YouTube channel.

 Biography of Ratna Lingpa